xuan-liang/ggmatplot/Paper/paper.md

 # Discussion

 The `ggmatplot` R-package provides a solution to a common friction encountered when wanting to quickly plot multivariate data, where the primary interest is mapping the column names as an aesthetic element.
-While an excellent start, we also acknowledge that solution provided is a recipe-driven approach, where the user can only produce plot types as many there are included in the `plot_type` option.
+While a important start, we also acknowledge that solution provided is a recipe-driven approach, where the user can only produce plot types as many there are included in the `plot_type` option.
 Future developments of the package could benefit from using a grammar approach, like in @Wilkinson2005-oz and @Wickham2010-kt, where plot types can be extensible.

 # Acknowledgements